 The Rochester Area Community Foundation contributed funds for signage.

 Approximately eight years ago NWVA was given a verbal donation from Washington Mutual to add to Liner Gardens the two-thirds of an acre of vacant land that they owned at 2299 East Main.
 After they donated the land to the city, when Chase Bank became the owner of the property next to this land Assemblyman Joe Morelle assisted in communicating with Chase Bank for two years.
 Chase Bank kept the promise, and Rochester City Council approve a land-use agreement specifying that this land will not be developed for commercial purposes, and will allow the NWVA a fifteen year agreement to “develop” this addition to Linear Garden.

-The current NWVA goal is to extend the walkway to East Main Street, add a custom designed and built Arbor, as well as some additional landscaping and benches.
-NWVA also hopes to add electricity so the Garden may be used safely at night.
+The NWVA has sense extended the walkway to East Main Street and added a custom designed and built Arbor, as well as some additional landscaping and benches, and electricity, so the Garden may be used safely at night.
 To this end, NWVA sought and obtained a $5,000 grant from the State of New York, and sponsored by Joe Morelle, our NYS Assemblyman.

 Maintenance of the gardens has been a continual community endeavor, with various groups and citizens freely donating their time to make this garden and green space beautiful and available for everyone to enjoy.

-The North Winton Village annual Festival of the Arts is held in the Linear Gardens and 2012 will mark the 6th year of this neighborhood festival.
+The North Winton Village annual Festival of the Arts has been held in the Linear Gardens each year since 2007.